openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 Documentation of tutorials is a separate component (see [Component 7](#component-7---examplesapplications)).
 Likely a specific Internet domain to support all this material online will be required.

-**Current status:** Standard GNU tool chain manuals for RISC-V are available.
+**Status as of September 2021:** Standard GNU tool chain manuals for RISC-V are available.

 ### Component 7 - Examples/applications